resheku/my-awesome/README.md

 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [be5invis/Iosevka](https://github.com/be5invis/Iosevka) - Versatile typeface for code, from code.
 - [checkly/headless-recorder](https://github.com/checkly/headless-recorder) - Chrome extension that records your browser interactions and generates a Playwright or Puppeteer script.
+- [crisdosyago/Diskernet](https://github.com/crisdosyago/Diskernet) -  💾 Diskernet - An internet on yer disk.
+Full text search archive from your browsing and bookmarks.
+Weclome! to the Diskernet:  Your preferred backup solution.
+It's like you're still online!
+Disconnect with Diskernet, an internet for the post-online apocalypse.
+Or the airplane WiFi.
+Or the site goes down.
+Or ...
+You get the picture.
+Get Diskernet.
+80s logo.
+Formerly 22120 (project codename)
 - [cypress-io/cypress](https://github.com/cypress-io/cypress) - Fast, easy and reliable testing for anything that runs in a browser.
 - [damianavila/RISE](https://github.com/damianavila/RISE) - RISE: "Live" Reveal.js Jupyter/IPython Slideshow Extension
 - [dataqa/dataqa](https://github.com/dataqa/dataqa) - Labelling platform for text using weak supervision.